 There are a ton of free and paid tools to help you with this process but for the sake of readers’ convenience, let’s see how you can do it for free:

-First of all, Come up with 15-20 to keywords that people might search for when looking for your product or service.
+First of all, come up with 15-20 keywords that people might search for when looking for your product or service.

 Make sure you include both buyer intent and information intent keywords.
 Each keyword should be at least 3 words long.

 For example, if I had an eCommerce store selling badminton equipment, I would come up with buyer intent keywords like: